 First, while designing, we recommend that you turn on the print bleed settings.
 This will allow you to view items going off of the page.
-To do this, first click on “File” in the top left corner of your screen.
+First, click on “File” in the top left corner of your screen to do this.
 Then check “Show print bleed.”
 Bleed is important for all photos and colors that extend to the edge of the page.
 Due to the risk of a slight shift in cutting, when these elements bleed off the side of the page, you are guaranteed not to have a white strip along the side of your page.
 So make sure you extend the images all the way out to the bleed line.

 When you are happy with your design, it’s time to download the print files.
 Start by clicking the download button in the top right.
-Under “File Type” make sure “PDF Print” is selected.
+Under “File Type,” make sure “PDF Print” is selected.
 (Not PDF Standard).
-Also make sure “Crop marks and bleed” are checked.
-While we do not require crop marks on our files, it is important that your file contains bleed.
-This setting will actually give you more bleed than needed, but it’s better to have more than not enough.
+Also, make sure “Crop marks and bleed” are checked.
+While we do not require crop marks on our files, your file must contain bleed.
+This setting will give you more bleed than needed, but it’s better to have more than not enough.
 Then lastly, click “Download” to receive your files.”

 Now that you have your files, you are ready to place your print order through your Primoprint account.

-When prompted to upload your files, simple drag and drop the provided pdf file into the artwork field.
+Simply drag and drop the provided pdf file into the artwork field when prompted to upload your files.
 Once the file loads, you’ll notice a few errors.

-Artwork dimensions exceed expected size.
-This is due to the extra bleed and crop marks Canva provides.
+Artwork dimensions exceed the expected size.
+This is due to the extra bleed, and crop marks Canva provides.

 Font issues.
-This is due to the way Canva converts their web fonts.
+This is due to the way Canva converts its web fonts.

-Object uses RGB.
-This error is caused from the web application creating files in RGB, while print programs create the file in CMYK.
+The object uses RGB.
+This error is caused by the web application creating files in RGB while print programs create the file in CMYK.
 Our system will automatically convert the files to CMYK for you.
-But please note: some RGB colors do not convert exactly to CMYK, so there may be a shift in color.
+But please note: that some RGB colors do not convert exactly to CMYK, so there may be a shift in color.

 When you see these three errors with Canva files, don’t panic.
-These are expected and will not effect disrupt your print.
+These are expected and will not affect disrupt your print.
 One important thing to remember is that our team of Processors double-check all files before going to production.
-They will see the same error messages you received and will let you know if there are any actual file concerns before going to print.
+They will see the exact error messages you received and let you know if there are any actual file concerns before printing.